Zeph3r/Zeph3r/README.md

 ### What I'm Good At

-- Writing automation that gets used in production
+- Writing automation for production workflows and applications
 - Packaging software for Windows endpoints (Intune, SCCM)
 - Building APIs and CLIs that reduce operational friction
 - Security operations (EDR, vulnerability management)
 - Designing systems that scale without breaking

-**Not interested in:** Theoretical projects, tutorials, or code that never ships

 ---